-Sailing back to Spain after his first voyage for the monarchs, Columbus wrote three letters describing the islands and the people of the uncharted land.
-The letters were sent to Queen Isabella and King Ferdinand; Luis De Sant Angel (Santangel), who helped finance the voyage; and Gabriel Sanchez, treasurer of the Monarchs.
-All were hand copied and translated and no original letters have yet been found.
+On his return to Spain, sailing in January and February 528 years ago, Christopher Columbus composed three letters describing his first voyage west and his experiences on the islands he explored.
+The letters were addressed to Queen Isabella and King Ferdinand; Luis De Sant Angel (Santangel), who helped finance the voyage; and Gabriel Sanchez, treasurer of the Monarchs.

 For lesson plans about the Columbus Letters, go to http://italamerheritage.com/lesson_plans.htm.